What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 French beans often start cropping properly in July, especially climbing varieties and earlier dwarf sowings.

-Pick: slim, tender pods before the beans inside swell.
+Pick: Slim, tender pods before the beans inside swell.

-Watch for: plants drying out in hot weather.
+Watch for: Plants drying out in hot weather.

-July tip: harvest every few days.
+July tip: Harvest every few days.
 Leaving pods too long can slow the plant down.

 Runner Beans